 Heat Therapy

-Applying heat opens up blood vessels increasing blood flow, reducing stiffness and relieving pain.
-There are a lot of ways to apply heat therapy including heating blankets or pads and hot water bottles, but ask your vet what he recommends.
+There are many ways to use heat therapy, including heating blankets or pads and hot water bottles, but ask your vet what they recommend.

 Acupuncture